 She says this was due to missing opportunities to get the correct patient status in the first 24 hours, leaving inpatient-only procedures as outpatient, and because her staff couldn’t code in real-time, not to mention UR nurses are not historically trained to code.

-XSOLIS was the only vendor who delivered on her need to get status right earlier on, in real-time, with alerts if patients weren't in the correct status.
-In their first week of training on XSOLIS’ CORTEX platform, Jan and her team caught three procedures in the incorrect status.
+Xsolis was the only vendor who delivered on her need to get status right earlier on, in real-time, with alerts if patients weren’t in the correct status.
+In their first week of training on Xsolis Dragonfly Platform, formerly known as CORTEX, Jan and her team caught three procedures in the incorrect status.